Nevenall/ghosting-the-edge/03 Gearing Up.md

 ###### Direct Contact Plate

-A common add-on for interfaces is the {{Direct Contact Plate}} placed somewhere on your body (Finger tips and the palms are common).
+A common add-on for interfaces is the {Direct Contact Plate} placed somewhere on your body (Finger tips and the palms are common).
 The plate is directly wired to your interface allowing you connect to a smart device through the contact plate instead of plugging in an external wire or using a wireless connection.

 ###### ThotCom Quality Interface \[0 ¤\]